Dajo321/Deadfire-Full-Respec/README.md

 Pillars of Eternity II: Deadfire mod based on the BepInEx framework.

+[!WARNING]
-<font color="red">DISCLAIMER: This mod is in early development.
-Please make sure to backup your save files before installing and read the **Known Gaps** and **To Be Tested Sections** to learn more about what works and what doesn't.</font>
+This mod is in early development.
+Please make sure to backup your save files before installing and read the **Known Gaps** and **To Be Tested Sections** to learn more about what works and what doesn't.

 This mod turns the shop character respec system into a full character recreation from level 1 with default selections pulled from the character's existing data.